ma7dev/ma7dev.github.io/CUSTOMIZE.md

 ## Adding some news

-You can add news in the about page by adding new Markdown files in the [\_news](_news/) directory.
-There are currently two types of news: inline news and news with a link.
-News with a link take you to a new page while inline news are displayed directly in the about page.
-The easiest way to create yours is to copy an existing news and modify it.
+You can add announcements in the about page by adding new Markdown files in the [\_announcements](_announcements/) directory.
+There are currently two types of announcements: inline announcements and announcements with a link.
+Announcements with a link take you to a new page while inline announcements are displayed directly in the about page.
+The easiest way to create yours is to copy an existing announcements and modify it.

 ## Adding Collections